Great Lake Trail & Timber Trail Package

 - High-end full suspension mountain bikes $400 for four days

 - E-bikes (electric mountain bikes) are available in hard tail and full suspension models.
-Contact us for more details.
+Hard tail E bikes $480 for 4 days.
+Full suspension E bikes $600 for 4 days.

 Our bikes are high quality and are serviced between every use.
 They come standard with flat pedals, but we can fit Shimano SPD pedals for you on request.

-Day 1 pick up approx. 8am, drop off approx. 6pm on Day 4.
+Day 1 pick up 8am or 9:30am, drop off approx. 6pm on Day 4.
 Exact times may vary.

 Day 1: 34km (or 43km*) • Grade 3